JuliaDataScience/JuliaDataScience-PT/contents/why_julia_pt.md

 2. Tentou algo diferente das convenções `numpy`/`dplyr` e descobriu que o código estava lento e provavelmente precisaria de magia ^[`numba`, or even `Rcpp` or `cython`?] para torná-lo mais rápido?
 **Em Julia, você pode persinalizar uma série de coisas sem perder desempenho**.

-3. Precisou executar um debug em um código e se pegou lendo uma fonte de código Fortran ou C/C++, sem ter ideia alguma do que fazer?
+3. Precisou executar um debug em um código e caiu num código Fortran ou C/C++, sem ter ideia alguma do que fazer?
 **Em Julia, você lê apenas códigos de Julia, não é preciso programar em outra linguagem para tornar a original mais rápida**.
-This is called the "two-language problem" (see @sec:two_language).
+Isso é chamado o "problema das duas linguagens" (see @sec:two_language).
 It also covers the use case for when "you had an interesting idea and wanted to contribute to an open source package and gave up because almost everything is not in Python or R but in C/C++ or Fortran"^[have a look at some deep learning libraries in GitHub and you'll be surprised that Python is only 25%-33% of the codebase.].

 4. Wanted to use a data structure defined in another package and found that doesn't work and that you'll probably need to build an interface^[this is mostly a Python ecosystem problem, and while R doesn't suffer heavily from this, it's not blue skies either.].